-The July 20 decree was extraordinarily superficial and therefore difficult to implement, and the tsar, himself being a member of the Russian Orthodox Church, lacked zeal which had the Prussian king to press forward the plans for church union and administration.
-The two drafts presented by Lieven failed to take into account the positions of the Baltic territorial consistories and were rejected.
-The situation did not change until Bishop Cygnäus asked the tsar to give him the sole responsibility of creating a workable plan.
+It would not be possible to achieve any liturgical uniformity until there was only one Lutheran Church.
+Unfortunately Bishop Cygnäus was not able to accomplish this task.
+Despite his repeated attempts he was unable to inspire in the Lutherans any strong desire for organizational unity.
+Count Karl Lieven, the lay chairman of the consistory, was far more dynamic, but his plan of action was deemed unworkable.
+Golitsyn realized that the two drafts Lieven presented failed to take into account the necessity that his proposals must have the support of the territorial consistories.
+Golitsyn had established a Temporary Commission for Examining the Organizational Draft but it failed to accomplish its tasks precisely because the Baltic consistories were unwilling to surrender their prerogatives.
+This situation did not change until Bishop Cygnäus asked the tsar to dissolve the commission and give him the sole responsibility of creating a workable plan.
 He hoped to do this with the collaboration of the Baltic superintendents.
 The tsar agreed and a meeting of representatives of the Livonian, Estonian, Courlandian consistories along with the delegates of the cities of Reval and Riga was held in Dorpat in February and March 1822.
-The group proposed an organizational structure which would provide adequate representation from all

-76 IIC3 Co6.1, T. 35 (1818), 54-55.

-77 IIC3 Cob.1, T. 36 (1819), 314-316.

-78 IIC3 Co6.1, T. 37 (1820-1821), 455.

-geographical regions.
-In matters of liturgy the Dorpat group suggested that the 1805 liturgical regulations must be corrected and improved - a decision made by the some of the very men who had been instrumental in preparing the 1805 liturgical directives.79

-In March 1824 Bishop Cygnäus presented the draft proposal "Allgemeinen Verordnung über das evangelische Kirchenwesen" ("General Ordinance Concerning Evangelical Church Matters") to Golitsyn.
-He in turn submitted this proposal to Marquis Filippo Paulucci, the Governor General of Livonia, Estonia, and Courland, who then gave it to the special governmental committees of the Baltic provinces for an opinion.
-They simply did not like what was being proposed, and Paulucci announced that the plan was unacceptable.
-The real reason for its rejection was that the Baltic nobility were unwilling to surrender any of their privileges with regard to the control of the Lutheran Church, and so years of planning for the development of organizational structure for the imperial Lutheran Church came to nothing.80
+The group proposed an organizational structure which would provide adequate representation from all geographical regions.
+In March 1824 Bishop Cygnäus presented the draft proposal General Ordinance Concerning Evangelical Church Matters to Golitsyn who in turn submitted this proposal to Marquis Filippo Paulucci, the Governor General of Livonia, Estonia and Courland, who in turn gave it to a government committee for an opinion.
+Unfortunately the committee was not competent to deal with ecclesiastical matters.
+The members simply did not like what was being proposed and rejected it despite the last minute pleas by Peter von Götze, an expert in matters of Baltic church organization.
+Paulucci announced that the plan was unacceptable.
+The real reason for its rejection was that the Baltic nobility were unwilling to surrender any of their privileges with regard to the control of the Lutheran Church, and so years of planning for the development of organizational structure for the imperial Lutheran Church came to nothing.

 The road to Lutheran unity proved to be long and tortuous.
 A major obstacle was the insistence of Baltic nobles that their traditional rights and privileges be maintained.
-This led them to oppose the unification of the church under the Imperial General Consistory with jurisdiction superior to their own Courlandian, Livonian, and Estonian jurisdictions.
-This frustrated all attempts to create for the church a central organization and common liturgy.
-Although the Isar wanted his Lutheran subjects to be members of a single ecclesiastical body, Paulucci, his governmental committee, and the Baltic nobles had their own agenda.
+This led them to oppose the unification of the church under the Imperial General Consistory with jurisdiction superior to their own Courlandian, Livonian and

+Estonian jurisdictions.
+This frustrated all attempts to create for the church a central organization and common order.
+Although the tsar wanted his Lutheran subjects to be members of a single ecclesiastical body, Paulucci, his governmental committee, and the Baltic nobles had their own agenda.
+As late as 1830 the desire which the tsar had expressed eleven years before had still not yet been realized.